-where the last isomorphism is realized by evaluation of the restriction of any function satisfying the pseudo-periodic boundary condition~\eqref{ctra} to the fundamental (Wigner--Seitz) cell, consisting of $N$ points; the inverse is given by pseudo-periodic extension from the fundamental cell to the whole $\Gamma$.
+where the last isomorphism is realized by evaluation of the restriction of any function satisfying the pseudo-periodic boundary condition~\eqref{ctra} to a unit cell of the Bravais lattice $\Gamma$ (the number of points in this cell possibly contributes to the $N$ local degrees of freedom); the inverse is given by pseudo-periodic extension from the fundamental cell to the whole $\Gamma$.
 In particular, the Bloch Hamiltonians $H_k$, $k \in \mathbb{T}^d$, can be realized as $N \times N$ Hermitian matrices.